How to Fill out Your Medical School Application - AAMC AMCAS

 You do not need to fill out every entry.
 Remember, quality is better than quantity.

 Choose the experiences that reflect on you best and showcase your abilities to their fullest.
 You’ll have 700 characters to describe each entry.
-You can flag up to three of your entries as “most meaningful.”
+You can flag up to three entries as “most meaningful.”
 You’ll have an additional 1,325 characters to explain why these experiences are significant.

 As you enter these experiences, they will organize themselves into chronological order.
 You will use drop-down menus to categorize your entries and include names, dates, and other such information where it is required.